Shaoqigit/PyXfem/README.md

 ### To do list

+- Generator for FE space construction
+- JIT on element matrices computation
 - Refactoring of 1D Lobatto shape function to be consistent with 2D and 3D
 - 3D quadratic element